mvvmm/mvvmm/README.md

 ### Light and Health Docs

-An open source website to author, store, and access light and health documentation from the Light and Health Research Center at Mount Sinai.
+An open source web application to author, store, and access light and health documentation from the Light and Health Research Center at Mount Sinai.

 ![Light and Health Docs Promo Img](img/docs-promo.png)